 Your symbol is Hexagram thirty-seven, the roles of family members.
-The home will be peaceful if each member--husband, wife and children--act according to their position.
+The home will be peaceful if each member—parents, children, and extended family members—act according to their position.
 Through order and open communication, troubles can be resolved.

 The first line, yang, shows one who restores order to his/her own home.
 This can also refer to reestablishing one's position in life.